 - Broil seafood for 2-3 minutes, to add color, taking care not to burn.

-- Note: if using Spanish style “cured chorizo” skip the browning, it is already cooked.
-Just slice it thinly and place in the stew with the beans, and you may need less of this, because it is more intensely flavored.
+- If using Spanish style “cured chorizo” skip the browning, it is already cooked.
+Just slice it thinly and place in the stew with the beans, and you will need less of this, because it is more intensely flavored.
 You will most likely need less salt too, so be sure to taste before adding salt.